tleecsm/VoVTCG/www/data/cards.md

 ## <b>Goblin's Greed</b>
 ### <i>Lootmonger Order, Non-attribute</i>
  - Rank: 3
- - Cost: 1
+ - Cost: 0

-Whenever you would draw one or more cards this turn as the result of an effect, draw 1 card.
+Whenever you would draw one or more cards this turn as the result of an effect, draw a card.
 <br>

 ##### ALP.LMG.003